 Although this may seem simple, allowing your hot tub to sit directly on the grass in your backyard is not a good idea.

-Firstly, a full hot tub can weigh upwards of 5000lbs, and although your grassed area may seem solid, that amount of weight will probably mean the hot tub will slowly sink over time.
+Firstly, a full hot tub can weigh upwards of 5000 lbs, and although your grassed area may seem solid, that amount of weight will probably cause the hot tub to sink slowly over time.

 Also, the base of the hot tub will continually soak up moisture from the ground, leading to rotting.